meroxa/cli/docs/cmd/www/meroxa-config-set.md

 ### Synopsis

-This command will let you update your Meroxa configuration file to customize your CLI experience.You can check the presence of this file by running `meroxa config describe`, or even provide your own using `--config my-other-cfg-file`A key with a format such as MyKey will be converted automatically to as MY_KEY.
+This command will let you update your Meroxa configuration file to customize your CLI experience.
+You can check the presence of this file by running `meroxa config describe`, or even provide your own using `--config my-other-cfg-file`.
+A key with a format such as `MyKey` will be converted automatically to as `MY_KEY`.

 ```
 meroxa config set [flags]